 A final note: ditching the colonial mentality when traveling

-When I visited Diu in 2014, I was (unconsciously) very interested in finding the remains of Portuguese heritage and was shocked to find most of them were in poor condition:
+When I visited Diu in 2014, I was (unconsciously) very interested in finding the remains of Portuguese heritage and was shocked to see most of them were in poor condition:

 “I’m all for preserving history, even if it doesn’t always bring you the best of memories.
-All cultures have a background and a story to tell, so the respect and conservation of their heritage should be top of mind for everyone.
+All cultures have a background and a story to tell, so respecting and conserving their heritage should be top of mind for everyone.
 The care is the very first thing I see, and in Diu, the fort (and the nearby churches) were in bad condition.”

 That said, those remarks are very short-sighted (to say the least).
 So what if a former colony doesn’t care about the “heritage” left behind by colonizers?

 You see, when Portuguese travel to former colonies or places with a Portuguese “presence”, we are programmed to go find those signs we read about in our history books.